RakitinDen/pytorch-recursive-gumbel-max-trick/README.md

 For each of the variables, the implementation contains:
 * Sampling structured variable and the execution trace
 * Calculating log probability of the execution trace
-* Sampling from the conditional distribution of the exponentials given the execution trace.
+* Sampling from the conditional distribution of the exponentials given the execution trace
+* A toy optimization experiment.

+In addition, the repository contains the implementation of different gradient estimators.

 ### Abstract